duncanwang-eo/duncanwang-eo/_pages/experience.md

 Education
 ======
 * 2024.09 – present, Ph.D.
-Student in Urban Mobility, College of Transportation, Tongji University, Shanghai, China (Supervisor: Prof. Chi Xie)
+Candidate in Urban Mobility, College of Transportation, Tongji University, Shanghai, China (Supervisor: Prof. Chi Xie)
 * 2021.09 – 2024.05, M.Sc.(Eng.) in Vehicle Operation Engineering, Institute of Rail Transit, Tongji University, Shanghai, China
 * 2017.09 – 2021.07, B.Eng. in Internet of Things Engineering, School of Information and Communication Engineering, University of Electronic Science and Technology of China, Chengdu, China
 > In December 2017, I was selected into the "[Liren Honors Class of Project Pillars, School of Information and Communication Engineering](https://mp.weixin.qq.com/s/ew-8znWxv4uh3Q9MWJyc2A)" (Top 2% of the School).